zellis117/Employee-Manager-App---UNC---Zac-Ellis/README.md

 <a name="install"></a>
 ## Installation Instructions
-Install npm packages and mysql.
+Install npm packages, inquirer and mysql.

 <a name="usage"></a>
 ## Usage